DriveQuantPublic/react-native-drivekit/packages/demo-expo/README.md

 Please contact us to get your API key via: [contact@drivequant.com](mailto:contact@drivequant.com)

-Once you have the API key, uncomment `DriveKit.setApiKey("")` line in `index.tsx` and paste the API key in this line
+Once you have the API key, uncomment `DriveKit.setApiKey('')` line in `index.tsx` and paste the API key in this line

 ```
 // ========================================